Create Customer Delight By Adding WOW Moments

 If you actively listen for opportunities, you will discover ways to delight your customers.

 Anticipate Wants and Needs

-When our Director of Training and Possibilities, Katie Locke,was on vacation at the Little Cayman Beach Resort, swimming was the activity of the day.
-Her daughter Annabel is (in Katie’s words) “a fish” and there are no TV’s on Little Cayman.
+When our Director of Training and Possibilities was on vacation at the Little Cayman Beach Resort, swimming was the activity of the day.
+Her daughter is “a fish” and there are no TV’s on Little Cayman.
 So when Annabel was rushed to the Doctor and diagnosed with a raging ear infection, she was left wondering how she was going to entertain her child for the rest of the week.
 Before she even had time to think of it, a hotel employee arrived with a HUGE bag of sand toys.
 This wasn’t just a pail and shovel, but castles, water wheels, molds – enough toys to keep her daughter busy for days.
 That hotel employee anticipated Katie’s need and created a moment of customer delight that saved their vacation.

 More WOW!
 Stories

 Lily Robinson (who insists that she is three and a half years old) was quite confused by one of Sainsbury’s products called tiger bread.
 In her eyes, the bread didn’t resemble a tiger at all, and in fact looked very much like a giraffe.

 With a little assistance from mom and dad, she wrote a letter to Sainsbury’s customer service department.